jasperpieterse/MLiP-PlantTraits2k24/README.md

 ## Installation

 These notebooks are designed to run in the **Kaggle environment** dedicated to this competition.
+To run the notebooks, follow these steps:

 1. **Download the competition data** from the [Kaggle page](https://www.kaggle.com/competitions/planttraits2024).
 2. **Upload the notebooks** to the Kaggle environment.